Necco Suddenly Shuts Down Its Factory After Century Of Candy Creation

 However, Round Hill has recently sold Necco to an unnamed business, and the Revere plant was shut down without warning.

 Over 230 employees were working at the plant, and they were all laid off at once.
-Employees were told to stop working, and only return to pick up their final paychecks.
+Employees were told to stop working and only return to pick up their final paychecks.
 It is unknown whether production will continue in the near future, if at all.

 This is a massive disappointment for everyone involved, especially after the close call the company experienced in May.
 According to CNN, even the mayor of Revere, Brian Arrigo, had something to say about the matter.